glenkleidon/JSON-ND/README.md

 ```
 _Note: JSON-ND encoding is always valid JSON and all JSON is valid JSON-ND.
 The name portion of JSON Element (as defined by json.org)
 does not exclude any specific characters: it is simply defined as a "string".
 Browser based interpretters consider JSON-ND element names valid although there are implications for referencing them without pre-processing._

+For Typescript, any ambiguous data-types can be qualified with a regular expression.
+For the

+{}

 ###  Mixed Array type Example
 Although mostly avoidable for standard array types, the follow format for mixed type JSON arrays can be used.